NicusorN5/3D_Rad_Space/README.md

 - DirectX11 Toolkit (directxtk_desktop_2019)
 > Can be easily installed by using NuGet.
 - Assimp
-> Install latest version using vcpkg: (⚠️ NuGet versions are outdated!)
+> Install latest version using vcpkg: (⚠️ NuGet versions can cause conflicts!)

 > `.\vcpkg install assimp:x64-Windows`
 - nlohmann JSON